Dr. Amy Jenks, Licensed Psychologist

 Assistant Clinical Professor, Department of Psychiatry, UCSF

 Dr. Jenks provides effective, evidence-based treatment for OCD, obsessive-compulsive spectrum disorders (hair-pulling, skin-picking, BDD), and anxiety disorders in children, adolescents and adults.
 Dr. Jenks has extensive training and experience in CBT and ACT therapy.
-She aims to provide treatment that is individualized, collaborative, effective, and based on the latest scientific research.
+She aims to provide high-quality treatment that is individualized, collaborative, effective, and based on the latest scientific research.
 Dr. Jenks is known for her warmth, creativity and dedication to her client’s and their family’s.
 Given that so few individuals with OCD receive effective treatment, Dr. Jenks is dedicated to teaching and inspiring others to learn how to effectively treat OCD.
-Her others areas of specialization include OCD in both children and adults, PTSD, and insomnia.
+Her others areas of specialization include CBT for post-traumatic stress disorder and CBT for insomnia.

 Background and Training

 Obsessive Compulsive Disorder / OCD

-After moving to the Bay Area Dr. Jenks attended the International OCD Foundation’s (IOCDF) Behavior Therapy Training Institute (BTTI) for children and adults.
+Dr. Jenks is a graduate of International OCD Foundation’s Behavior Therapy Training Institute (BTTI) for children and adults.
 Dr. Jenks attended the first ever Pediatric BTTI held at Roger’s Hospital in September of 2013 with Eric Storch, Ph.d., Martin Franklin, Ph.D., Aureen Wagner, Ph.D., Alec Pollard, Ph.D., Bradley Rieman, Ph.d and other experts in the field.
 Dr. Jenks has experience working with children, adolescents, and adults with a wide variety of obsessions and compulsions.
-Dr. Jenks has worked with individuals with obsessions related to contamination (e.g. germs, disease, contaminants), fears of losing control (e.g. acting on impulse, violent images), fears related to harm (e.g. not being careful enough), perfectionism (e.g. evenness, exactness), and unwanted sexual thoughts (e.g. sexual molestation, homosexual, perverse thoughts).
-Dr. Jenks treats a large number of individuals who suffer with homosexual obsessions and other sexual thoughts.
+Dr. Jenks has worked with individuals with obsessions related to contamination (e.g. germs, disease, contaminants, chemicals), fears of losing control (e.g. acting on impulse, violent images), fears related to harm (e.g. being responsible, not being careful enough), perfectionism (e.g. evenness, exactness, losing things), and unwanted sexual thoughts (e.g. sexual molestation, homosexual, perverse thoughts).
+Dr. Jenks treats a large number of individuals who suffer with homosexual obsessions and other intrusive sexual thoughts.
 Treatment for these types of obsessions is highly effective and often greatly reduces feelings of shame and fear.
 Dr. Jenks uses Exposure and Response Prevention therapy which is recognized as first-line treatment for OCD.
 Given her client’s needs she often incorporates strategies from Acceptance and Commitment Therapy (ACT) into treatment which emphasize mindfulness, acceptance, and values.